What to Do With Money in a 403(B) Retirement Plan When Leaving a Job

 A 403(b) plan, also called a tax-sheltered annuity, is a tax-advantaged retirement plan for tax-exempt organizations, ministers and public school employees.
 If you leave your job, you typically have a few options with what to do with your 403(b) money.
-You may have to check with your former employer, and your current employer if you've moved on to a new job, to determine the specifics of your available options.
+You may have to check with both your former employer, and your current employer if you've moved on to a new job, to determine your available options.

 If you fill out the proper paperwork, which your human resources department should be able to provide, you can transfer the money from your 403(b) to a new retirement plan without paying any taxes.
 To transfer funds, you'll usually have to liquidate any investments you have in your 403(b) plan and reinvest the money in the options offered by your new retirement plan.

 One of the benefits of moving your money to an IRA is that your investment options will be nearly limitless compared with the choices offered by most corporate retirement plans.
 However, you will miss out on any matching contributions your employer makes to a workplace plan.
 Check to see if your new employer contributes to the relevant 401(k) or 403(b) before determining what you'll do.

 From an investment standpoint, probably the worst option you can pick when leaving a job is to withdraw your money from your 403(b) plan.
 In addition to missing out on future tax-advantaged growth, you'll pay ordinary income tax on any amount you withdraw from your plan.
 If you're under age 59 1/2, you may also face a 10 percent IRS penalty for an early distribution.

 Leaving It Alone

 Some employers will allow you to leave your money in a 403(b) plan even if you leave your job.
 Typically, your account balance will have to be at least $5,000 to choose this option.
 However, your former employer may allow you to keep your 403(b) regardless of its balance.